Vedadiyan/gql/README.md

 GQL is an implementation of `MySQL` querying syntax for JSON.
 It is simply SQL for JSON.

 GQL allows you to query up multi-dimensional data in complex and large JSON files at very high performance.
 The motivation behind writing this library was to use it together with `Protobuf` in order to bring about automatic mapping between `Message` structures and JSON data at runtime.

+# Compilation
+GQL relies on  [sqlparser](https://github.com/xwb1989/sqlparser) which itself relies on [vitess](https://github.com/vitessio/vitess).
+For that reason, compilation of `MySQL` is done reliably and efficiently as vitess is a reliable database clustering system for horizontal scaling of MySQL through generalized sharding.

 # Usage
 You can use GQL to re-model JSON data structures so that they can be auto mapped to your desired data models.
 For instance, if you are writing a microservice that retrieves data from a third-party API, you can focus on modeling internal data structures while using GQL to re-shape the output of that API to match the internal data model.
 Once this is done, the output of GQL can be automatically mapped to the internal data model.